NickMcConnell/AngbandPlus/readme.txt

                  Angband 2.9.0 - 2.9.3 by Robert Ruehlmann

+				Animeband 0.5.0 by Ernest Huang

-        Send comments, bug reports, and patches, to "rr9@angband.org" Visit the Angband Home Page at "http://thangorodrim.angband.org/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
+        Send comments, bug reports, and patches, to "blahg@ucla.edu" Visit the Angband Home Page at "http://thangorodrim.angband.org/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
     Read the online help files, especially "general.txt" and "version.txt" Angband is available for Unix, X11, DOS, Windows, Macintosh, Amiga, etc.

+=== Added info by the Maintainer ===

+Welcome to Animeband 0.5.0!

+This is my very first variant, and while I'm somewhat familiar with C++, I am not that familiar with C.  You will notice my changes have a somewhat strange, almost ghetto style ^_^.
+I intend to clean up whatever messes I might have made, and if you see things that need changing, don't hesitate to tell me.

+This is really more of a big hack on V 2.9.3 than a true variant.
+I intend to add more things in the future (like a train station....we need a train station), along with quests (as soon as I figure out how that works), and possibly randarts and whatever else I might cook up (maybe capturable Pokemon?....)

+So until this reaches 1.0.0, this is not really done.
+However, I hope you have fun with it.

+-- Ernest Huang (Yumi_Saotome on #angband)

 === General Info ===

-This is the README file for Angband 2.9.3 (8th July 2000).
+This is the README file for Animeband 0.5.0 (17th January 2003).

-Angband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of "rogue", "hack", "nethack", and "moria".
+Animeband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of "rogue", "hack", "nethack", and "moria".